California Boating Laws

-California's new law regarding vessel operation requires that all power boaters under the age of 20 complete a state-approved course by January 1, 2018.
-This law will include those up to the age of 25 by January 1, 2019, and by 2025 all boaters will be required to have completed such a course.
+California's new law regarding vessel operation requires that all power boaters under the age of 25 complete a state-approved course by January 1, 2019.
+By 2025, all boaters will be required to have completed such a course.

 |Boating Under the Influence||